Roland Van Campenhout: 1970s and 1980s

 During the 1970s he joined Rory Gallagher's band and toured around the world, including to Singapore.
 He performed with Tim Hardin, Leo Kottke and Ian Anderson.
 Roland built a reputation as a roaming musician traveling from café to café.
 This became less after the birth of his daughter.

 In 1985, he achieved commercial success with the record 76cm Per Second, including hits such as "Fish On The Hook" and "Cruising Down On Main Street".

 1990s

 He was successful in working together with Arno Hintjens and with the "Charles et les Lulus" project (1990–1991).

 In 1998, Roland got to interview his idol John Lee Hooker.
 A year later he was awarded the Lifetime achievement-award by the Zamu Music Awards.

-Jaren 2000
+2000s

 Roland was very active in both blues and country fields during the 2000s.
+In 2008, he recorded the album Never Enough with Admiral Freebee, for which he received a Music Industry Award in the Best Artwork category a year later.
 On 5 February 2015, he was inducted into the Radio 2 Hall of Fame.